artipub/artipub/docs/guide/cli.md

 ### `Usage`

-首次发布文章，使用add命令rticle for the first time, using the ADD command
+article for the first time, using the ADD command

 ```bash
 artipub add <markdown file path>